Bottom Bay Beach

 From Seclusion to Global Icon

 Geomorphologically classified as a “Pocket Beach,” Bottom Bay’s narrow sandy cove is constrained between two resistant headlands, creating natural amphitheater-like acoustics.
-This dramatic geometry famously served as the visual centerpiece for Simple Plan’s “Summer Paradise” music video, solidifying its reputation as the world’s most photogenic tropical escape.
+This dramatic geometry famously served as the visual centerpiece for the Netflix series “Outer Banks”, solidifying its reputation as the world’s most photogenic tropical escape.

 Learn About the Tides →